mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - If the feature can be enabled per project, add the [per-project information](#features-enabled-per-project).
 Otherwise, do not say anything about this.
 - Say whether it's recommended for production use.
 - Document how to disable and enable it.
+- Add a warning to the user saying that the feature might be disabled.

 For example, for a feature initially deployed disabled by default, that became enabled by default, that is enabled on GitLab.com, and is ready for production